sachithariyathilaka/SMS/README.md

 # SMS
 SMS is a cross platform mobile application for education institutions.
-Both students &amp; teachers have access to use this app.
-Mainly this app contain flutter, MySql, Spring Boot in development phase.
+Both students &amp; teachers have access to use this app

+# Technologies
+Flutter, Dart, Android Studio, Java, Spring Boot, MYSQL